 IBM makes no representations or warranties with respect to non-IBM products.
 Support (if any) for the non-IBM products is provided by the third party, not IBM.

-Some software may differ from its retail version (if available), and may not include user manuals or all program functionality.
+Some software might differ from its retail version (if available) and might not include user manuals or all program functionality.

 Product recycling and disposal